 North Wayne Park Detention Basic Proposal

-According public statements and documents, construction of a new detention system at the Park will provide only “incremental” improvements/benefits for flooding and water quality protection.; it is unclear what is meant by “incremental improvement”.
-The level of reduction in actual flood damages, and the kind of damages that will be reduced, including to what degree, has not been provided.
-The project being proposed would require at least “partial waivers from infiltration, water quality and stream bank erosion permit requirements.”
-The proposal includes providing fencing around portions of the park and would necessitate movement of park play and field amenities.
+According public statements and documents, construction of a new detention system that spanned the Park would provide only “incremental” improvements/benefits for flooding and water quality protection.; it is unclear what is meant by “incremental improvement”.
+The level of reduction in actual flood damages, and the kind of damages that would be reduced, including to what degree, has not been provided.
+The project proposed would have required at least “partial waivers from infiltration, water quality and stream bank erosion permit requirements.”
+The proposal included providing fencing around portions of the park and would necessitate movement of park play and field amenities.

-The 5 solutions considered by CVE were all focused on a detention system at the North Wayne Field and according to a 5/6/2014 power point “Due to space limitation none of the options can meet current water quality regulations and will require partial waivers from infiltration, water quality and stream bank erosion permit requirements.”
+The 5 solutions originally considered by the Township's engineer, CVE, were all focused on a detention system at the North Wayne Field and according to a 5/6/2014 power point “Due to space limitation none of the options can meet current water quality regulations and will require partial waivers from infiltration, water quality and stream bank erosion permit requirements.”

 Projects at the AT&T site, at an auxiliary parking area, a series of mini systems distributed, bioretention at the southerly parking lot, potential work at the church of the savior were given some level of consideration but are not part of the proposed solution.